 CORElator, November 1964.

 Downtown Seattle in 1965, showing the Bon Marche department store, which was the first focus of the DEEDS campaign.
-(Image courtesy of the Special Collections Library of the University of Washington.)
+Photo courtesy University of Washington Library, Special Collections

 Part of the Seattle Civil Rights Project's special section,

 CORE and Central Area Civil Rights Campaigns, 1960-1968

 Click the link above to go to the special section, which features streaming video interviews with activists, a histories and reports of Seattle's civil rights campaigns during the era, a database of news articles about Seattle's struggle for open housing --- and documents from the DEEDS campaign and more.